KSP-CKAN/CKAN/Spec.md

 present.

-(**v1.26**) Clients implementing version `v1.26` or later of the spec *must* support an alternate form of relationship consisting of an `any-of` key with a value containing an array of relationships.
+(**v1.26**) Clients implementing version `v1.26` or later of the spec *must* support an alternate form of relationship consisting of an `any_of` key with a value containing an array of relationships.
 This relationship is considered satisfied if **any** of the specified modules are installed.
 It is intended for situations in which a module supports multiple ways of providing functionality,